Nokdu-muk

 Nokdu-muk is a common food for special occasions.
 It is often served at Korean weddings and other celebrations.
 Nokdumuk is also used as a main ingredient for making the Korean royal cuisine dish called tangpyeong-chae.
 It is made by mixing julienned nokdu-muk, stir-fried shredded beef, and various vegetables seasoned with soy sauce, vinegar, sugar, sesame seeds, salt, and sesame oil.

 Hwangpo-muk (황포묵) or norang-muk (노랑묵) is a Korean food which is a yellow jelly made from mung beans.
 The yellow color comes from dyeing with the fruit of gardenia.
-This jelly is particularly associated with Jeolla cuisine, and is a noted staple food of Namwon and also Jeonju (both cities in the North Jeolla province), where it is a common ingredient of Jeonju-style bibimbap.
+This jelly is particularly associated with Jeolla cuisine, and is a noted staple food of Namwon and also Jeonju (both cities in North Jeolla Province), where it is a common ingredient of Jeonju-style bibimbap.